 Other aspects to consider:

 - Minimally invasive knee replacement is like repairing a car engine via the muffler rather than opening the hood — it might be possible, but it is more difficult.
-It requires specialized instruments and is more technically challenging because the surgeon has a smaller field of vision through which to do the operation.
+It requires specialized instruments, large experience and is more technically challenging because the surgeon has a smaller field of vision through which to do the operation.

 - Medical literature shows that risk of complications can be higher and the procedure may take longer, which is detrimental for the final outcome of the surgery.
 It also requires more training and has a significant learning curve for the surgeon.
 Make sure to choose a surgeon who performs a high volume of minimally invasive knee replacements.